Aïn Tebernoc

 Aïn Tebernoc is a former Catholic diocese and archaeological site in Tunisia.

 History

-Aïn Tebernoc has numerous Roman era ruins and is tentatively identified as the site of the ancient city of Tubernuca, a municipum of the Roman Province of Africa Proconsolare Numerous inscriptions in situ confirm the name and status of the Roman city.
+Aïn Tebernoc has numerous Roman era ruins and is tentatively identified as the site of the ancient city of Tubernuca, a municipium of the Roman Province of Africa Proconsolare Numerous inscriptions in situ confirm the name and status of the Roman city.

 Following the Reconquista of Spain, a group of Andalusian Moors settled in its ruins at the end of the 15th century.

 Ancient Tubernuca was also the seat of an ancient Catholic Bishopric.
 It was a suffragan of Carthage, which survives today as a titular Bishopric of the Roman Catholic Church.
-On one bishop from antiquity is known to us, Repositus, a correspondent with Cyprian.
+Only one bishop from antiquity is known to us, Repositus, a correspondent with Cyprian.
 The current bishop of the Bishopric is Antuan Ilgit, auxiliary bishop of Apostolic Vicariate of Anatolia since 2023.